DeveloperC286s-Open-Source/nasm-x86-shellcode-generator/README.md

   </tr>
 </table>

 However paths can be padded with additional '/'s at any directory interval, without affecting the path.
 In the example below one addition '/' is added to the beginning to get the length to 16.
-As we can now see even though the string length has increased the shellcode bytesize has reduced by 3 bytes, around an 8% reduction.
+As we can now see even though the string length has increased the shellcode byte size has reduced by 3 bytes, around an 8% reduction.

 '//usr/bin/whoami' could be '/usr//bin/whoami' or '/usr/bin//whoami'.
 Also the number of '/'s don't affect the path.
 But only one was needed in this case to get to the optimal multiple of four, anymore than 1 would start to increase the shellcode size instead of decreasing it.